 \subsection{Analysis on the learned representation}

-Our objective in this section is to understand why the meta-trained model outperforms the other baselines, particularly than the pre-trained model.
-The only difference between the meta-trained model and the pre-trained model lies in the training strategy during the pre-training process, while factors such as the total iterations and the size of the data used for training, along with other training conditions, remained the same.
-To investigate the impact of the training algorithm, we conducted the centered kernel alignment (CKA)~\cite{kornblith2019similarity} analysis on the three models, each initialized differently before adaptation.
-CKA offers a means to compare the representations of two layers within a neural network, providing a similarity score ranging from 0 (indicating completely different representations) to 1 (indicating identical representations).
-Furthermore, it is widely recognized that early layers tend to learn general representations, while later layers tend to specialize in specific features\cite{yosinski2014transferable, raghu2019transfusion, alabdulmohsin2021impact}.
-Upon this observation, we inspect the CKA between the model before adaptation and during adaptation in the last layer.
-Figure~\ref{fig4} depicts the 1-CKA (centered kernel alignment) values of the last layer, comparing the model before adaptation with its state during the adaptation process, spanning up to 1000 steps.
-In all four cases, the meta-trained model consistently exhibited substantially lower 1-CKA values compared to the other models. his finding suggests that the representations learned during the adaptation process closely resemble those of the meta-trained model when it serves as the starting point.
-Drawing from insights gained in the field of meta-learning~\cite{finn2017model, raghu2020feature, lee2021identifying}, we interpret this outcome as the meta-learning model acquiring a generalized understanding of diverse physical systems.
-During the evaluation, the model adeptly adapts to unknown dynamics by leveraging the generalized physics learned during the meta-training phase.
-Consequently, this observation provides further support for our initial assumption that meta-learning can capture general representations across a broad spectrum of Hamiltonian manifolds.
+Our objective in this section is to understand why the meta-trained model outperforms the other baselines, particularly the pre-trained model.
+The existing difference between the meta-trained model and the pre-trained model lies in the training strategy during the training process, while factors such as the total iterations, along with other training conditions remained the same.
+To investigate the impact of the training algorithm, we conducted the centered kernel alignment (CKA)~\citep{kornblith2019similarity} analysis on the three models.
+CKA offers a means to compare the representations of two layers within a neural network, providing a similarity score ranging from 0 to 1.
+Furthermore, it is widely recognized that early layers tend to learn general representations, while later layers tend to specialize in specific features\citep{yosinski2014transferable, raghu2019transfusion, raghu2020feature, alabdulmohsin2021impact}.